SAS-Systems/Unveiled-Documentation/Testplan.md

 | Database Administrator, Database Manager | Sebastian Adams(1) | Ensures test data (database) environment and assets are managed and maintained.
 Responsibilities include: <br/>- support the administration of test data and test beds (database). |
 | Implementer | Sebastian Schmidl, Sebastian Adams (2) | Implements and unit tests the test classes and test packages.
 Responsibilities include:<br/>-	creates the test components required to support testability requirements as defined by the designer |

-### 9.2 Staffing and Training Needs
+### 10.2 Staffing and Training Needs
 (n/a)

+## 11. Iteration milestones
+Milestones to be achieved till 30.05.2016
+- at least 50% test coverage for the streaming library _imflux_, because it could be reused in other projects
+- at least 20% test coverage for _Unveiled_ Java-Backend-Stack
+- successfully completed installation tests for at least 3 different Android device types

-## 10. Risks, Dependencies, Assumptions and Constraints
+## 12. Risks, Dependencies, Assumptions and Constraints
-milestones: 20% coverage by date....
+(n/a)

+## 13. Management Process and Procedures
+(n/a)